mlanser/f451-piF451/README.md

 ### What's with the name '*f451-piF451*'

-The original idea behind this repo was to hold all application running on a particalar Raspberry Pi device — piRED — in my network.
+The original idea behind this repo was to hold all applications running on a particular Raspberry Pi device — piRED — in my network.
 This device has a specific hardware configuration and general "purpose" (i.e. to collect and process internet speed data).

-So, if/when I add more applications to this device, they'll also be added to this repo and will show up as 'scripts' entry points in the `pyprojects.toml` file.
+So, if/when I add more applications to this device, they'll also be added to this repo and show up as 'scripts' entry points in the `pyprojects.toml` file.

 ## How to use